dud0sinka/metalerator/README.md

 ![Image](https://github.com/user-attachments/assets/45491944-46d1-46c7-b2d5-71a011c23e46)

-Metalerator is a Python-based procedural music generator that creates metalcore compositions in MIDI format.
-It generates separate tracks for rhythm guitar, drums, bass, lead guitar, and ambient elements, allowing for further refinement and production in digital audio workstations.
+Metalerator is a Python-based procedural music generator that creates metalcore tracks in MIDI format.
+It generates separate MIDIs for rhythm guitar, drums, bass, lead guitar, and ambient elements, allowing for further refinement and production in digital audio workstations.

 The project uses the `midiutil` library to create MIDI files, with procedural generation algorithms to create dynamic and varied compositions.